cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 ### Step 6

 On the right side you will see the main content editor with a toolbar at the top.
-The toolbar lets you format text, insert images, and more.
+The toolbar lets you style your text, insert images, and more.

 Start by adding a brief description of your guide and what the reader will accomplish after completing it.